 In probing corruption leads in the Vatican Bank, Italian financial police stumbled on to a plot back in July 2012 to smuggle €20 million into Italy.[1]
 The alleged culprits include a monsignor, a financial broker, and a former member of Italy’s secret service.
 For his part, the cleric is said to have had people pretend to have given him donations of €560,000 so he could furtively pay the financial broker for his role.
 Crime, Italian politics, and the Vatican Bank—hardly a novel discordant tune.
 That not just any bank, but that of a Church, could stray so far from what would reasonably be expected from a bank whose formal name is the Institute of Religious Works boggles the mind.
-Even so, the intersection of ethics, religion and business is fraught with complexity. religious verdict from ethical premises is possible nevertheless.
+Even so, the intersection of ethics, religion and business is fraught with complexity.
+A religious verdict from ethical premises is possible nevertheless.

 The full essay is at "Business Ethics in the Vatican."